David J. Meltzer: Revisiting Folsom

 Between 1997 and 2000, Meltzer used new archaeological techniques to re-excavate and analyze the famous Paleo-Indian site at Folsom.
 He and his team studied excavated bison teeth from the site's bison-kill to determine that the hunt had happened in the fall.
 They further confirmed that Folsom witnessed at least 32 such kills.

 One of the project's other objectives was to find the location of the hunt's associated campsite.
 In this, Meltzer and his team were unsuccessful.
 By sourcing the stone for "Folsom points" to Texas and Colorado, however, they were able to show that the Folsom site was part of a much larger area across which people of the Folsom tradition moved.
-Meltzer would document his findings in a 2006 book, Folsom.
+Meltzer would document his findings in a 2006 book, Folsom: New Archaeological Investigations of a Classic Paleoindian Bison Kill.